-The West Slope Water District is a water storage and distribution district which provides domestic water service to residential and commercial customers as well as water for fire protection.
+The West Slope Water District is a water storage and distribution district which Serving the provides domestic water service to residential and commercial West Slope Neighborhood customers as well as water for fire Since 1922 protection.
 The District was formed in 1922, as a municipal corporation operating under the Oregon Revised Statutes Chapter 264.
 It is one of over 1,000 special districts in Oregon created by its constituents to meet specific service needs for their communities.